GenericMappingTools/gmt/doc/rst/source/batch.rst

 We extract a subset of bathymetry for the Gulf of Guinea at 2x2 arc minute resolution and compute Gaussian filtered high-pass grids using filter widths ranging from 10 to 200 km in steps of 10 km.
-When the grids are completed we determine the standard deviation in the result per node and make a plot to see where the filtering is very sensitive to the filter width, try::
+When the grids are completed we determine the standard deviation in the result per node and make a plot to see where the filtering is most sensitive to the filter width, try::

     cat << EOF > pre.sh